liyuan789/Python_Math167/README.md

 ## Programming in Python and SQL

 - Introduction: This is a programming course in Python and SQL (Math167ps), which was taught by Dr. Martina Bremer at SJSU.

-- Main goal: This course is not just about Python and SQL programming.
+This course is not just about Python and SQL programming.
 A main goal of this course is to improve our general programming and problem solving skills while reinforcing general statistical concepts.

-- second time
-- third time
+- The Course: Data types, control flow, object-oriented programming, and graphical user interface-driven applications.
+Relacitonal schemas, writing SQL queries, accessing and designing a database, performing database administration, performing intermediate data base operations.

-  - indented
+- Learning Objectives:
-    1. inner number
+  - Identify a problem and design a Python program to solve it.
+  - Create executable Python code including loops, decision statments, and functions.
+  - Manipulate data using Python libraries numpy and pandas.
+  - Create meaningful graphs from data using Python library matplotlib.
+  - Design and access a database using SQL queries.

 [this is the description] (http://www.github.com)